drand/drand/cmd/relay-gossip/README.md

 ## Usage

-In general, you _should_ specify either a `-hash` or `-group-conf` flag in order for your client to validate the randomness it receives is from the correct chain.
+In general, you _should_ specify either a `-hash-list` or `-group-conf-list` flag in order for your client to validate the randomness it receives is from the correct chain.

+_Note_: You can provide multiple values to both `-hash-list` and`-group-conf-list` flags to support multiple beacons.

 ### Relay gRPC